Seilamuk/Seilamuk-/Mopub Mediation iOS/Mopub-Mediation-for-iOS.md

 ## Step 4, Integrating StartApp In-App SDK
 Integrate the StartApp SDK by implementing steps 1-3 <a href="https://github.com/StartApp-SDK/Documentation/wiki/iOS-InApp-Documentation" target="_blank">from the integration manual.</a>
-You can ignore all the following steps unless you want to use StartApp Ads directly instead of via AdMob mediation network.
+You can ignore all the following steps unless you want to use StartApp Ads directly instead of via MoPub mediation network.

 In step 3 of the integration, call ``[sdk disableReturnAd]`` after initializing your appID and devID:
 ```objectivec